 What to do if a pipe bursts

-- Turn off your supply at the stop tap if you haven’t done so already, and make sure your central heating boiler or immersion heater is turned off.
+- Turn off your water supply at the stop tap if you haven’t done so already, and make sure your central heating boiler or immersion heater is turned off.

 - You must call in a professional plumber to sort out any burst pipes.